hyprland-community/hpr-scratcher/README.md

 - Make the margin/padding configurable per app
 - Better handling of fast repetitions
 - Allow different "poles" for scratchpads instead of always sliding from the top
-- Make the usage of an explicit offset not needed
 - Allow auto-restart of applications (if closed)
   - Allow closing the app on unfocus
 - Move to socket instead of hyprctl when possible